AndreiT1/LMS/README.md

 # Library Management System developed in JavaFX + mySql
-LMS is is a resource planning system for a library, used to track items owned, orders made, and patrons who have borrowed.
+LMS is a resource planning system for a library, used to track items owned and patrons who have borrowed.

  ## ![](screenshots/lms1.png)
  ## ![](screenshots/lms2.png)